filecoin-project/filecoin-plus-large-datasets/README.md

 In order to approve the request in the [Fil+ Registry App](https://plus.fil.org/), Notaries need to sign in using the **Organization** option, specifying the multisig address for the LDN application in the _Multisig address) field. ![image](https://user-images.githubusercontent.com/2343218/128241146-75080e52-260b-4831-86be-b9a72ad7188f.png)

+**Note: if you are signing in to approve multiple LDN client requests, you'll have to sign out and re-sign in with each one to be signed in with the right multisig for that client.**

 All notaries signing onto the multisig are encouraged to track the client's use of previous DataCap allocations using on-chain information, data available on chain browsers, or on Fil+ specific dashboards like https://filplus.d.interplanetary.one/ or https://filplus.info/.